AnyChart/docs.anychart.com/Gauges/Circular_Gauge.md

 {sample}GAUGE\_Circular\_09{sample}

-##Colors
+## Colors

-AnyChart charting library uses default color palette to colorize data elements of chart automatically if you have not define special colors.
+AnyChart charting library uses default color palette to color data elements of a chart automatically.

-###Colorizing Elements

 As you see, our speedometer does not look attractive at the moment.
-Let's colorize its elements to make the look of the speedometer more realistic and learn at once, how to apply different colors to different data.
-To apply the color to the exact element we need to set {api:anychart.graphics.vector.Fill}fill(){api}  and {api:anychart.graphics.vector.Stroke}stroke(){api} parameters or {api:anychart.graphics.vector}fontColor(){api} for the labels.
-Let's change the colors to the elements on our sample:
+Let's color its elements to make the look of the speedometer more realistic and learn how to apply different colors to different data.
+To apply the color to an element we need to set {api:anychart.graphics.vector.Fill}fill(){api} and {api:anychart.graphics.vector.Stroke}stroke(){api} or {api:anychart.graphics.vector}fontColor(){api}.

 {sample}GAUGE\_Circular\_10{sample}

-In the sample above we have set the colors to the elements, besides that we have changed positions and sizes of several elements.

 **Important Note:**

-AnyChart takes care of visualization and users convenience seriously - that is why we have a number of ways to set colors, for example, instead of "RGB(240,248,255)" you can set "HSB(208,100,97)" or "AliceBlue" or "#F0F8FF"- and the color will be the same.
-Depending on your system/site/application design you may need - and use - any of this color setting methods.
-But even this is not everything about colors in AnyChart: read more about setting colors below and in the following Help Sections:
+AnyChart takes care of visualization and users convenience seriously: that is why we have a number of ways to set colors.
+For example, instead of "RGB(240,248,255)" you can set "HSB(208,100,97)" or "AliceBlue" or "#F0F8FF".
+Depending on your system/site/application design you may need and use any of this color setting methods.
+Read more about setting colors below and in the following help sections: [different ways of setting colors in AnyChart](../Appearance_Settings/Color_Management).

-* Different ways of [setting colors](../Appearance_Settings/Color_Management) of elements